nndwn/gatsby-theme-dailyhopeless/README.md

 ##How to change color
 style using emotion so you can change color and font template find file rootCss.js, you can change everthing in there.

-nb : if im wrong please notice me, thank you
+nb : if im wrong Please let me know